-Committing an offence can provide grounds for reconsideration of your refugee status or subsidiary protection.
+Committing a crime can become a grounds for reconsidering your refugee status or subsidiary protection.
 This reconsideration can lead to your refugee status or subsidiary protection being revoked or cancelled and to your deportation.

 You can apply for a Finnish citizenship at a later date